opconWizard/opcon-docs/docs/job-types/unix.md

     - **GT** (greater than)
     - **GE** (greater than or equal to)
     - **LE** (less than or equal to)
-  - **Exit code integer**: An integer to compare with the job\'s exit code.
+  - **Exit code integer**: An integer to compare with the job's exit code.
 Due to operating system constraints, the UNIX LSAM only recognizes values between -127         and 127.
 - **Advanced Failure Criteria**: UNIX jobs can make use of the Advanced Failure Criteria feature for the job defined in the Start Image.
 For more information, refer to [Advanced Failure Criteria](../objects/jobs.md#advanced-failure-criteria).
-- **Fails on Core Dump**: Determines the configuration for how the LSAM should report the job\'s status when the job     does or does not create a core file.
+- **Fails on Core Dump**: Determines the configuration for how the LSAM should report the job's status when the job     does or does not create a core file.
 For example:
   - If the Fails on Core Dump flag is checked and a core dump is produced, then the job status will return a failed exit code.
   - If the Fails on Core Dump flag is checked and a core dump is not